Sign up (with export icon)

 Copy code

-• AIContainerOverlay – the AI user interface is displayed on top of the web page, allowing you to position it on the preferred side of the web page.
+When in AIContainerOverlay mode, the AI user interface is displayed on top of the page, allowing you to position it on your preferred side.
 This mode is best suited for integrations with limited space.

 ClassicEditor